 Advisory Bodies

 Yes.
-The Maine Recovery Council (Council) was created by state law to direct spending from the 50% share held in the Maine Recovery Fund and ensure spending complies with the terms of Maine’s MOUs.[1]
+The (Council) was created by state law to direct spending from the 50% share held in the Maine Recovery Fund and ensure spending complies with the terms of Maine’s MOUs.[1]
 The Council is additionally responsible for facilitating collaboration across the state, local governments, Regional Councils,[2] and other key stakeholders,[3] in addition to developing a “centralized public dashboard” to publish the Recovery Fund’s expenditures.[4]

 Decisions are made by consensus.[9]
 The Council’s standing subcommittees include an Executive Committee, Finance Committee, Governance Committee, and the Programs, Needs, Grants, Planning, and Collaboration Committee,[10] as well as an ad hoc Prevention Workgroup.[11]
 The Council is empowered to create additional subcommittees “as it deems appropriate.”[12]